apache/avro/README.md

     * Currently tested against Gradle 3.0-3.51 and 4.0-4.2.1
     * If you need support for Gradle 2.0-2.14.1, version 0.9.1 was the last version tested for compatibility
     * Other versions may be compatible, but Gradle 1.x versions are unlikely to work
-* Currently built against Avro 1.8.1
+* Currently built against Avro 1.8.2
-    * Currently tested against Avro 1.8.0-1.8.1; other versions may be compatible
+    * Currently tested against Avro 1.8.2; other versions may be compatible
+    * If you need support for Avro 1.8.0-1.8.1, try plugin version 0.10.0
     * If you need support for Avro 1.7.x, try plugin version 0.8.0; versions of Avro before that are unlikely to work
 * Incubating: support for Kotlin
     * Currently tested against Kotlin 1.1.51